 Who are you?

-I’m an engineering graduate student from Philadelphia.
+I'm just a normal guy with a Ph.D. in Materials Engineering.
 I started writing a column in my school newspaper’s (The Triangle’s) Science and Technology section in September of 2004, mainly out of boredom.
-It got such an amazing array of responses that I decided to write it every week, come hell or high water, and I eventually decided to get my own website and put all of the articles on it.
-The reason that I’ve decided to do this is that a website is more robust than a newspaper column, or even the newspaper’s website.
+It attracted so much hate mail that I decided to write it every week, and I eventually decided to get my own website and put all of the articles on it.
 I can lay them out as I please, include as many photos as I please, and there is no maximum length for an article.
 Also, as much as I love the newspaper’s copy editors, there have been a number of occasions when I submitted an article and they turned it into a pile of words.
+After I left the newspaper in 2006, I continued writing articles, but some things have gotten in the way.
+First, I lived in Morocco for a year, and when I got back it was time to finish up my Ph.D. and find a job.
+So consider this site... irregularly updated.

 Why is your website so ugly?

 It's true with ladies, and it's true with websites: the flashy ones may be more popular, but are often devoid of content.
-I don't need to paint my articles up like whores with fancy graphics, effects, and flashing bells and whistles.
-If you're the kind of person that prefers style over substance, get back to the frat house, your friends are waiting for you.
+I don't need to paint my articles up like hookers with fancy graphics, effects, and flashing bells and whistles.
 The site has a black background and white letters to make it easier on readers' eyes.
 The other way around, you might as well be reading this off of a lightbulb.

 Why aren’t the articles on this site the same as the articles published in the Triangle?